Update 7/2/2020: The lifecycle emissions figures were revised to reflect more recent data on electricity carbon intensity and battery manufacture.

 - Comparisons between electric vehicles and conventional vehicles are complex.
 They depend on the size of the vehicles, the accuracy of the fuel-economy estimates used, how electricity emissions are calculated, what driving patterns are assumed, and even the weather in regions where the vehicles are used.
 There is no single estimate that applies everywhere.

 There are also large uncertainties around the emissions associated with electric vehicle battery production, with different studies producing widely differing numbers.
-As battery prices fall and vehicle manufacturers start including larger batteries with longer driving ranges, battery production emissions can have a large impact on the climate benefits of electric vehicles.
+As battery prices fall and vehicle manufacturers start including larger batteries with longer driving ranges, battery production emissions can have a larger impact on the climate benefits of electric vehicles.

 Around half of the emissions from battery production come from the electricity used in manufacturing and assembling the batteries.
 Producing batteries in regions with relatively low-carbon electricity or in factories powered by renewable energy, as will be the case for the batteries used in the best-selling Tesla Model 3, can substantially reduce battery emissions.